telerik/xaml-docs/controls/radgauge/getting-started/creating-linear-gauge.md

 ## Defining an Indicator

 The __LinearScale__ control allows you to display different types of indicators that point to a value on the scale.
 To specify an indicator use the __Indicators__ property, which is of type __ItemCollection__.
 This means that the __Indicators__ property can hold more than one indicator.
-Here is an example of LinearScale that uses a Marker indicator to mark the current value.
+Example 2 shows how you can define a LinearScale that uses a Marker indicator to mark the current value.

 #### __[XAML] Example 2: Adding Indicators__
 {{region xaml-radgauge-getting-started-creating-linear-gauge_3}}